sofiacinalli/SMPE-2025-2026/Quicksort.md/readme.md

-# Parallel Quicksort – Experimental Analysis (SMPE 2025–2026)
+# Quicksort – Experimental Analysis (SMPE 2025–2026)

 This project studies and compares the performance of three sorting implementations: